leanprover/vscode-lean4/README.md

 ## Extension Settings

-Include if your extension adds any VS Code settings through the `contributes.configuration` extension point.

-For example:

 This extension contributes the following settings:

-* `myExtension.enable`: enable/disable this extension
-* `myExtension.thing`: set to `blah` to do something
+* `lean.executablePath`: controls which Lean executable is used when starting the server

 ## Known Issues

-Calling out known issues can help limit users opening duplicate issues against your extension.
+* We currently don't support Unicode input.
+* Completion still behaves weirdly with hierarchial names

 ## Release Notes

-Users appreciate release notes as you update your extension.
+### 0.4.0

+Implement most features of the EMACS mode.
+We now support:

+- Hovering over definitions for type information
+- Go-to-definition & peeking for top-level constants
+- Goal support, with the ability to display the goal at the current position in an output buffer.
+- Basic completion support
+- Diagnostics support, dispalying errors, information & warnings.

+### 0.3.0

+Added basic integration with the Lean server.

 ### 0.1.0

 Initial release of the package.

-### 0.3.0

-Published with basic integration with the Lean server.

 -----------------------------------------------------------------------------------------------------------